athack-ctf/chall2025-little-squid-game/README.md

 The challenge teaches participants about weaknesses in random number generation, particularly the predictability of random number generators when seeded with system time.

-Educational Goals: (1) Participants will able to demonstrate the weaknesses of random number generators when seeded with predictable values.
+Educational Goals: (1) Participants will be able to demonstrate the weaknesses of random number generators when seeded with predictable values.
 (2)Participants will know how system time-based seeding can be exploited.

-Skills Test:(1) Participants will understand how python's `[random.seed()]` and `[random.randint()]` work.
+Skills Test:(1) Participants will understand how python's `random.seed()` and `random.randint()` work.
 (2) Participants will know how to predict the number by analyzing the seeding mechanism.
 (3) Participants will learn about writing scripts to sync with the program's execuation time.

 **IMPORTANT:** This description will **NOT** be shared with participants.